Yakima SkyBox 16 Carbonite

 One of the advantages in opting for a mid- or high-end box is easy access to the interior.
 In the case of the Yakima SkyBox 16 Carbonite, this means you can open the box from either the driver or passenger side of the vehicle.
 Both have identical handles and integrated locks, which allow you to easily load or grab small items you’ve stowed in the interior’s nooks and crannies.
 The box opens in a clamshell configuration and is plenty wide for adding or removing bulky items.
 And for closing, each side has a string hanging down in the middle that you can grab if the opened box is too high and difficult to reach.

 One access-related nitpick we have is that we found the latches to be fairly stiff and require a sturdy push downward to open.
-In some ways this is reassuring—the box is clearly well-made, and the levers have held up great thus far—but we’d prefer it took less effort.
+In some ways this is reassuring—the box is clearly well made, and the levers have held up great thus far—but we’d prefer it took less effort.
 The SkyBox also includes a set of SKS keys, which are required for opening the box and cannot be removed until it has been fully closed and secured.
 This can be a somewhat polarizing feature—if you keep your keys on a larger ring, the full set will be connected to the box and out in the open until you close it—but it does provide a good dose of security and ensures you’ve properly closed the box before heading out.

-In just over a year of use, my Yakima SkyBox 16 Carbonite has seen everything from 100+ degree heat to driving rain and snowstorms and has yet to leak or fail.
+In about three years of use, my Yakima SkyBox 16 Carbonite has seen everything from 100+ degree heat to driving rain and snowstorms and has yet to leak or fail.
 Yakima describes the box as water-resistant, and I would put it decidedly toward the high end of the spectrum.
 The lips on the side of the box hang over the seam where it opens, so moisture rolls over the top.
 And the latch hasn’t been a source of weakness either.
 On the flip side, the interior understandably can get quite warm in direct heat.
 The combination of no openings to release air and the black exterior means a lot of hot air comes out when you open it after driving on a sunny day.
 But overall, this is a fairly minor complaint, and I'm happy with the all-around protection.

 A common fear in strapping a large box to the roof of your vehicle is the impact on road noise, as well as a big hit to gas mileage.
 The good news with buying a quality product like the SkyBox is that these effects are fairly negligible.
 The exterior doesn’t have the high-end sheen of a premium model like Yakima’s own GrandTour 16, but the dimpled pattern and shape (with a lowered front end) make it a strong performer.